jovandeginste/jovandeginste.github.io/_posts/2016-11-03-Starting-with-Jenkins-pipelines.md

 ## Pipeline syntax

 This is another feature in Jenkins, where you get a kind of wizard that generates Groovy snippets.
-You can access it when focusing a job (not a build).
+You can access it when focusing a job (not a build) or from the replay page.

-It is self explaining: you select a function from the core or a plugin, fill in the function's parameters in the input fields and it generates a code snippet ready to copy.
+It is self explaining: you select a function from the core or from a plugin, fill in the parameters in the input fields and click "Generate Pipeline Script".
+Guess what it does: it generates a code snippet ready to copy and paste.

+It gives you quick access to the DSL so you don't have to dive into the source code or find other people's examples.